awsdocs/amazon-sagemaker-developer-guide/doc_source/samurai-vpc-labeling-job.md

 }
 ```

-If you want an IAM user to have permission to launch a labeling job using the Ground Truth console, you must also add the IAM user's ARN to the bucket policy using the `aws:PrincipalArn` condition\.
+If you want a user to have permission to launch a labeling job using the Ground Truth console, you must also add the user's ARN to the bucket policy using the `aws:PrincipalArn` condition\.
 This user must also have permission to perform the following Amazon S3 actions on the bucket you use to launch the labeling job\.

 ```
 "s3:GetObject",